Leamsi9/ismaelvelasco.dev/cl6esdjpj092sfvnvf1ln3asf.md

 - Most leading providers of application platforms will include high-productivity tools for event-driven design.

 The environmental potential of switching from traditional REST APIs and similar command-request approaches, is that you can tie behaviour and consumption to climate aware triggers.
 You could apply graceful degradation when the grid is not running on renewables, and full performance when it is.
 You could have an IoT device automatically switch to low energy mode when it doesn't require constant activation.
 Instead of relying on people to remember to turn off lights or devices, they could be switched on and off upon detecting the user's presence or absence.
 Indeed, such architectures underpin most smart devices.

+## The role of AsyncApi in greening event-driven communication

 One of the greatest barriers to adoption of this paradigm, which could significantly cut into the amount of data transferred and energy consumed by the internet, is the historic absence of a common language to facilitate interoperability.
 This is where AsyncAPI (finally!) comes in.
 It provides a standard and a language to describe event based, asynchronous communication, greatly enabling not just inter-api communication, but also drastically cutting developer design and implementation time, by making possible a wide range of automations, akin to the more familiar OpenApi.
 Such a common language acts as a universal translator, which allows the emergence of a network of devices, workflows and tools attuned to one another in an emergent, inductive way.